unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing an array of portal id if caller user has permission to list portal.
+* `200 OK`: Returned along with a body containing an array of Portal IDs if the caller has permission to list portals.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to list portal.
+    * Returned if the caller does not have permission to list Portal.

 ##### Example